django-admin-tools/django-admin-tools/docs/configuration.rst

     "yourproject.dashboard.CustomAppIndexDashboard".

 ``ADMIN_TOOLS_THEMING_CSS``
-    The path to your theming css stylesheet, relative to your MEDIA_URL, for example::
+    The path to your theming css stylesheet, relative to your STATIC_URL, for example::

         ADMIN_TOOLS_THEMING_CSS = 'css/theming.css'